Released on 22 March 2018.

 With the turn of these two events, a tragedy is set in motion.
 But not as you know it.

 From the beaches of Sussex in 1935, to the swinging sixties in London and Sicily in the 1870s, these books will take you to another time and place, wherever you’re spending the summer.

 A round-up of our most anticipated history books of 2017, from Ken Follett to Andrew Marr and Tudor England to revolutionary Russia.
 All manner of British history, military history and world history are on the agenda for 2017.

 We get to know Natalie Haynes, broadcaster and author of the stunning reimagining of the Oedipus and Antigone stories, The Children of Jocasta.

-Natalie Haynes, the Radio 4 star of Natalie Haynes Stands Up for the Classics, brings her unique combination of stand-up and ancient history to the Festival.
+The star of BBC Radio 4s Natalie Haynes Stands Up for the Classics brings her unique combination of stand-up and ancient history to the Winter Weekend.
 History has never been such fun!
+Haynes boo...